Water supply in the Wellington Region: Wellington metropolitan area

 In 2016, the Wellington Lifelines Group began work on a Regional Resilience Project, with the aim of ensuring that core infrastructure is as resilient as possible and can enable rapid economic recovery following a major earthquake.

 In October 2019, the Wellington Lifelines Group published their report "Protecting Wellington's Economy Through Accelerated Infrastructure Investment Programme Business Case".

 The appendices to this report include studies of possible impacts of a major earthquake.
 The base case studies show that in a major earthquake, the Wellington region would be likely to lose its water supplies for a period of between 3 and 6 months, with treated water potentially not available for up to 12 months.
 A wide range of risk mitigation projects were identified and included in modelling to show the potential improvements in resilience.
 The risk mitigation projects included works to reduce the risk posed to the bulk water supply that runs parallel to the line of the main Wellington fault.
 The modelling of outages indicates that the outage time would reduce to between one and three months, if all the identified risk mitigations were implemented.

 The report called on its 16 member organisations to help deliver 25 key infrastructure projects across the region over the next two decades, at a cost of $5.3b.
 It was forecast that implementing these projects would save the country more than $6.1b in lost economic activity in the five years following a major earthquake.
 The list of 25 proposed projects covers a range of lifeline utilities.
 The proposed water supply resilience projects are shown below.

 Omāroro/Prince of Wales reservoir

 In 2017, Wellington Water applied for the designation of an easement required for the construction of a 35 million litre reservoir on land within the Wellington Town Belt, at Prince of Wales Park in the Wellington suburb of Mt Cook.
 The reservoir provides a significant increase in water storage for the city, and forms part of the city's resilience strategy to help ensure that fresh water is available to residents after a natural disaster or major network failure.
 In May 2018, an independent panel recommended that Wellington City Council confirm the designation of the easement for the reservoir.

-Preparatory earthworks for the project commenced in February 2019.
+Preparatory earthworks for the project commenced in February 2019, and a ceremony to mark the completion of the project was held on 12 February 2024.
+The cost of the project was forecast in 2020 as $68.1 million.